zichy/vicco/README.md

 # vicco

-__vicco__ is minimalist microblogging software contained in a single PHP file.
+__vicco__ is brutalist microblogging software contained in a single PHP file.

 ## Features

-* Horrendous code
 * Responsive layout
-* Web interface to publish and edit posts
+* Web interface to publish, edit, and delete posts
 * Text formatting
 * Atom feed (kind of broken)
+* No ActivityPub support

 ## Target audiences